graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 - ⚡ Request Deduplication - Automatic performance optimization

 <!--
-- Ok, now you know what Hive Gateway is, let's talk about what's exciting in the recently released version 2...
+- Now that you understand what makes Hive Gateway special, let's talk about what's exciting in the recently released version 2
-- [point at slides] These features solve real production problems, it's not just a feature showcase
+- These features solve real production problems, it's not just a feature showcase
-- Lets briefly go over each one:
+- Let's briefly go over each one:
-- Enhanced OpenTelemetry means minimal configuration gets you a complete distributed tracing
+- Enhanced OpenTelemetry means minimal configuration gets you complete distributed tracing
 - Dynamic log level switching without restarts is huge when you're debugging issues at 3am
 - Event-driven subscriptions are new in Hive Gateway and let subscriptions scale horizontally
+- Request deduplication automatically prevents duplicate network calls by reusing the response from identical subgraph requests
 - All of this was built based on feedback from teams running v1 in production
-- We'll see every single one of these features in action today
+- We'll see every single one of these features in action today -->

-- TODO: QR code to blogpost
--->

 ---